High Court of Australia: Dixon court: 1952–1964

 Owen Dixon was appointed Chief Justice in 1952, after 23 years as a Justice on the court.

-During his tenure the court experienced what some have described as a 'Golden Age'.
+During his tenure the court experienced what some have described as a "Golden Age".
 Dixon had strong influence on the court during this period.
 The court experienced a marked increase in the number of joint judgements, many of which were led by Dixon.
-The era has also been noted for the presence of generally good relations between the court's judges.
+The era has also been noted for the presence of generally good relations among the court's judges.

 Notable decisions of the Dixon court include: